vdelia/vdelia.github.io/_posts/2015-10-15-prime-number-sieves-with-julia.md

-For the Euler 7 assignment, this implementation is the slowest of the three, but we want to benchmark for bigger primes!
+For the Euler 7 assignment, this implementation is the slowest of the three, but we want a benchmark on larger primes!

 # Benchmark
 The function `bench_sieve` takes an ordinal identifying the prime to generate, the sieve to use, and the number of runs.

 It runs the sieve a first time, just to be sure it is compiled by the Julia interpreter, and then it measure the elapsed time as a mean over the specified number of runs.

 **In [7]:**